kimhogle/Movie-Recs/public/README.md

-# 🎬 Movie Recs: Personalized Recommendations Matcher

-This interactive web app lets users vote on movies to discover their top genres and receive personalized movie recommendations using real-time data from TheMovieDB (TMDB) API.
+This interactive web app lets users vote on movies to discover their top genres and receive personalized movie recommendations using real-time data from TheMovieDatabase (TMDB) API.